-Lead actor Bryan Cranston stated in an interview that the term "breaking bad" is a southern colloquialism and it means when someone who has taken a turn off the path of the straight and narrow, when they've gone wrong, which could be for that day or for a lifetime.
+Bryan Cranston stated in an interview that the term "breaking bad" is a southern colloquialism, referring to someone who has taken a turn off the path of the straight and narrow.
+The lapse could last for a day or a lifetime.

 Walter White's alias, Heisenberg, is a tribute to Werner Heisenberg, who formulated the uncertainty principle, which states that it is impossible to determine simultaneously both the position and velocity of an electron or any other particle with any great degree of accuracy or certainty.

-In 2005, after Showtime, TNT and HBO rejected the initial pitch for "Breaking Bad" FX stepped in and immediately began development on the pilot, but eventually passed on the project in favor of the Courteney Cox show "Dirt" in a bid to draw more female viewers.
-According to Vince Gilligan, HBO showed no interest even on the pitch and TNT loved the idea, but said that they couldn't air a show with a crystal meth dealer as the central character.
+In 2005, after Showtime, TNT, and HBO rejected the initial pitch for the series, FX stepped in and immediately began development on the pilot.
+They eventually passed on the project in favor of the Courteney Cox show Dirt (2007), in a bid to draw more female viewers.
+According to Vince Gilligan, HBO showed no interest even on the pitch.
+TNT loved the idea, but said that they couldn't air a show with a crystal meth dealer as the central character.

 Gus Fring was originally written as a character named Kesyer Söze (a reference to The Usual Suspects (1995)).
 Söze was supposed to appear late in the first season but a writers strike shortened the season.
 Giancarlo Esposito who played Gus appeared in The Usual Suspects.

 Samuel L. Jackson showed up unannounced during filming on the Pollos Hermanos set one day, dressed in his Nick Fury outfit from The Avengers (2012).
-Both productions of Breaking Bad and The Avengers were happening on the same studio lot, and Jackson wanted to be an extra during the scene being filmed.
+Both productions were happening on the same studio lot, and Jackson wanted to be an extra during the scene being filmed.
 The producers denied his request to appear as Nick Fury on the show.